yousufmsoliman/geometry-central/docs/docs/halfedge_mesh/basics.md

     Returns the number of edges.

 ??? func "`#!cpp size_t HalfedgeMesh::nFaces()`"
-    Returns the number of faces.
-Does not include imaginary "faces" created around boundaries.
+    Returns the number of faces in the mesh.

 ??? func "`#!cpp size_t HalfedgeMesh::nHalfedges()`"
-    Returns the number of halfedges, including both real and halfedges and any imaginary halfedges incident on boundary loops.
+    Returns the number of halfedges, including both interior halfedges and any exterior halfedges incident on boundary loops.
 Always exactly twice the number of edges.

-??? func "`#!cpp size_t HalfedgeMesh::nRealHalfedges()`"
+??? func "`#!cpp size_t HalfedgeMesh::nInterioHalfedges()`"
-    Returns the number of real halfedges, which are incident on faces of the mesh.
+    Returns the number of interior halfedges, which are incident on faces of the mesh.
 Always equal to the sum of the number of sides of all faces.

-??? func "`#!cpp size_t HalfedgeMesh::nImaginaryHalfedges()`"
+??? func "`#!cpp size_t HalfedgeMesh::nExteriorHalfedges()`"
-    Returns the number of imaginary halfedges, which are opposite boundary faces.
+    Returns the number of exterior halfedges, which are opposite boundary faces.

 ??? func "`#!cpp size_t HalfedgeMesh::nBoundaryLoops()`"
-    Returns the number of distinct boundary loops in the mesh, each identified as an "imaginary" face closing a boundary loop in the mesh.
+    Returns the number of distinct boundary loops in the mesh, each identified as an fictional face closing a boundary loop in the mesh.

 ### Properties